goldensun21/pi-setup-tools/README.md

 The cleanup.sh script can be run if errors occur to remove any creds from old attempts

-Scripts that don't need to be edited (as they are injected onto the pi):
+Scripts that don't need to be edited that are kept in /config_scripts directory (as they are injected onto the pi):
   1. setup.sh
   2. update.sh
   3. expect.exp